btf-org/flank/README.md

 ## It can be an internal tool builder

-Normally, if you had a script, `myscript.py`, that you wanted to turn into internal tool, you'd rewrite the code in some backend and then build a frontend.
+Normally, if you had a script, `myscript.py`, that you wanted to turn into internal tool, you'd rewrite the code in some backend framework and then build a frontend.

 But, if you're willing to accept a less polished UI, Flank is a shortcut to accomplish the same thing.
 You can launch a tool with one command, `iflank add myscript.py`.